Snapdragon 8 Elite offers a dramatic power boost for 2025 flagship Android phones

 • Its GPU and NPU performance have also improved by 40% and 45%, respectively.

-If you find Qualcomm's naming scheme for its chips confusing, the Snapdragon 8 Elite is named to make things obvious: This is its fastest system-on-a-chip (SoC) yet, built to make flagship Android phones more powerful than ever.
+If you find Qualcomm's chip-naming scheme confusing, you'll appreciate the Snapdragon 8 Elite, which is named to make its power obvious: This is Qualcomm's fastest system-on-a-chip (SoC) yet, built to make flagship Android phones more powerful than ever.

 As you'd expect, this leads to a 45% boost in single- and multi-core performance over the Snapdragon 8 Gen 3, and it's 44% more efficient at hitting the same top benchmarks.
 We'll have to see how the Snapdragon 8 Elite does for low-power efficiency, but Qualcomm implied during a media session that its performance cores would have no trouble on that front.